lturnerbio/TURNER_Scripting_Project/README.md

 You will also need to create a config.ini that will give the script its parameters.
 A raw file can be found at the bottom of the supercomputing authority's page on BUSCO.

+The main things you need to manipulate within this config file are: Input file, Run name, out_path, and mode.
+All other variables can be left with the ``;`` in front so the script will ignore them.
+For input file give the path to the file you want to run through BUSCO.
+For run name, or ``out``, simply provide the name of the directory you would like your output to be named.
+My filename is something to the tune of "BUSCO_v4.1.2_22feb21".
+I.e., you have the software that was run, the version it ran on, and the date it was run.
+THIS NEEDS TO BE CHANGED FOR EACH RUN OF BUSCO.
+Out_path is just that, give the path to where you want your output directory to be located.
+Mode is important.
+This is where you specify if your data is for a genome, transcriptome, or proteome.
+For this analysis I have setmy config file to transcriptome.

 # References